willierushrush/willierushrush.github.io/_posts/2020-06-03-caratheodory_topology.md

 U = \text{int} \left( \liminf_{n\to \infty} U_n \right) = \text{int} \left( \limsup_{n\to \infty} U_n \right).
 $$

-It can also be endowed with a similar metric which we shall again call the \emph{Hausdorff metric} denoted by $D$:
+It can also be endowed with a similar metric which we shall again call the **Hausdorff metric** denoted by $D$:
 $$
 D(U,V) = \inf \\{ \epsilon \geq 0 \: | \: U^{\epsilon} \subset V, V^{\epsilon} \subset U \\},
 $$